Significant Accounting Policies

 Other long-term liabilities consist of the following (in thousands):

 In connection with the Company’s acquisition of CyDex in January 2011, the Company recorded a contingent liability, for amounts potentially due to holders of the CyDex CVRs and former license holders.
 The liability is periodically assessed based on events and circumstances related to the underlying milestones, royalties and material sales.
 Any change in fair value is recorded in the Company’s consolidated statement of operations.
 The carrying amount of the liability may fluctuate significantly and actual amounts paid under the CVR agreements may be materially different than the carrying amount of the liability.
-The fair value of the liability at June 30, 2016 and December 31, 2015 was $7.0 million and $9.5 million, respectively.
-The Company recorded a fair-value adjustment to increase the liability by $0.2 million and $0.5 million for the three and six months ended June 30, 2016, respectively.
-The Company recorded a fair-value adjustment to increase the liability by $1.0 million and $2.2 million for the three and six months ended June 30, 2015, respectively.
-The Company paid CyDex CVR holders $3.0 million and $3.2 million during the six months ended June 30, 2016 and 2015, respectively.
+The fair value of the liability at March 31, 2016 and December 31, 2015 was $6.9 million and $9.5 million, respectively.
+The Company recorded a fair-value adjustment to increase the liability by $0.2 million and $1.2 million for the three months ended March 31, 2016 and 2015, respectively.
+There was a revenue-sharing payment of $2.8 million and $3.2 million to CyDex CVR holders during the three months ended March 31, 2016 and 2015, respectively.

 In connection with the Company’s acquisition of Metabasis in January 2010, the Company issued to Metabasis stockholders four tradable CVRs, one CVR from each of four respective series of CVR, for each Metabasis share.
-The CVRs will entitle Metabasis stockholders to potential cash payments as frequently as every six months as cash is received by the Company from proceeds from the sale or partnering of any of the Metabasis drug development programs, among other triggering events.
+The CVRs will entitle Metabasis stockholders to cash payments as frequently as every six months as cash is received by the Company from proceeds from the sale or partnering of any of the Metabasis drug development programs, among other triggering events.
 The fair values of the CVRs are remeasured at each reporting date through the term of the related agreement.
 Any change in fair value is recorded in the Company’s consolidated statement of operations.
 The carrying amount of the liability may fluctuate significantly based upon quoted market prices and actual amounts paid under the agreements may be materially different than the carrying amount of the liability.
-The fair value of the liability was estimated to be $2.5 million and $4.0 million as of June 30, 2016 and December 31, 2015, respectively.
-The Company recorded an increase in the liability for Metabasis-related CVRs of $0.1 million and $1.2 million for the three and six months ended June 30, 2016.
-The Company recorded an increase of $6.4 million and $5.3 million for the three and six months ended June 30, 2015, respectively.
-The Company paid Metabasis CVR holders $2.6 million for the six months ended June 30, 2016.
-No payments were made to Metabasis CVR holders for the six months ended June 30, 2015.
+The fair value of the liability was estimated to be $2.4 million and $4.0 million as of March 31, 2016 and December 31, 2015, respectively.
+The Company recorded an increase in the liability for Metabasis-related CVRs of $1.1 million and an decrease of $1.2 million for the three months ended March 31, 2016 and 2015, respectively.
+The Company paid Metabasis CVR holders $2.6 million for the three months ended March 31, 2016.
+No payments were made to Metabasis CVR holders for the three months ended March 31, 2015.

 Royalties on sales of products commercialized by the Company’s partners are recognized in the quarter reported to Ligand by the respective partner.
 Generally, the Company receives royalty reports from its licensees approximately one quarter in arrears due to the fact that its agreements require partners to report product sales between 30 and 60 days after the end of the quarter.
 The Company recognizes royalty revenues when it can reliably estimate such amounts and collectability is reasonably assured.
 Under this accounting policy, the royalty revenues reported are not based upon estimates and such royalty revenues are typically reported to the Company by its partners in the same period in which payment is received.